Our Lady of Ransom and the Holy Souls Church, Llandrindod Wells

 Our Lady of Ransom and the Holy Souls Church is a Roman Catholic Parish church in Llandrindod Wells.
 It was founded by the Society of Jesus in 1907.
 It was rebuilt in 1972.
 Its original foundation was the only church the Jesuits built in central Wales.

 History

 The Jesuits came to Llandrindod Wells from St Beuno's College near St Asaph and set up a Mass centre in 1907.
 Masses were originally held in the old presbytery.
 The "old presbytery was known as "the upper room" when Fr Barling was its priest.

-Later, at some point in the 20th century, the Jesuits handed over the administration of the church to the Diocese of Menevia who continue to serve the parish.
+Later, at some point in the 20th century, the Jesuits handed over the administration of the church to the Diocese of Menevia.

 In 1972, a new church was built on Victoria Road, where it still continues to function.

 Parish

 The church is the centre of the Llandrindod Wells Deanery.
 It has Sunday Mass at 11:00am.